TanStack/router/docs/guide/router-context.md

 TanStack Router's router context is a very powerful tool that can be used for dependency injection among many other things.
 Aptly named, the router context is passed through the router and down through each matching route.
 At each route in the hierarchy, the context can be modified or added to.
 Here's a few ways you might use the router context practically:

-- Dependency injection
+- Dependency Injection
-  - You can supply dependencies (e.g. a data loader client or mutation service) which all child routes can access and use without importing them directly.
+  - You can supply dependencies (e.g. a loader function, a data fetching client, a mutation service) which the route and all child routes can access and use without importing or creating directly.
 - Breadcrumbs
   - While the main context object for each route is merged as it descends, each route's unique context is also stored making it possible to attach breadcrumbs or methods to each route's context.
 - Dynamic meta tag management